 Quarterly AR Turnover Ratio = Quarterly Sales / Quarterly Accounts Receivable

-As of Q4 2019, Tesla account receivable turnover ratio of 6 is in line with the average, showing that the company credit policy has not changed much even though accounts receivable surged to record high in the same quarter.
+As of Q1 2020, Tesla account receivable turnover ratio of 5 was slightly below the average, showing that the company credit policy has not changed much even though the value of accounts receivable has surged to a record high in the same quarter.

-Tesla accounts receivable was only $200 million 5 years ago and the figure has grown close to $1.4 billion as of 4Q 2019.
-The amazing growth rate of accounts receivable over the previous 5 years is expected as the company expands its operations and is in line with the growth of revenue.
+Tesla accounts receivable has experienced explosive growth from only $200 million 5 years ago to $1.3 billion as of 1Q 2020.
+The phenomenal growth was expected as the company expanded its operations and was in line with the growth of revenue.

-The ratio of Tesla accounts receivable to current asset shows that the number has been trending higher over the 5-year period and has reached slightly more than 10% as of 4Q 2019.
-However, the figure is still acceptably low and should not pose any threat to the company short-term liquidity.
+The ratio of Tesla accounts receivable to current asset shows that the number has been trending higher for the past 5 years.
+However, a downtrend was observed between 2018 and 2020, and the ratio hit the lowest at 8.6% in 1Q 2020.
+The ratio was low and should not pose any threat to the company short-term liquidity.

-Similarly, Tesla accounts receivable turnover has been flat over the 5 year period from 2015 to 2019 and have fluctuated between 4 and 8.
-The average figure is 6 for the past 20 quarters.
-This figure means that Tesla managed to collects its payment 6 times in average per quarter.
-This figure is expected as Tesla stated that cash is received as soon as the vehicles are delivered to customers.
+Similarly, Tesla accounts receivable turnover has been flat from 2015 to 2020 and have fluctuated between 4 and 8.
+The average figure for the past 21 quarters was around 6.
+This figure means that Tesla managed to collect its payment 6 times on average per quarter.
+In line with the days sales outstanding ratio, the accounts receivable turnover ratio has trended lower to 5 in 1Q 2020 and still sat at the comfortable level.

 References and Credits